 View this list of airports to see which services they offer.

 Ticket Counter Check-In

-If you purchased a Business Select fare or hold Rapid Rewards A-List Status, you can check bags faster through the Fly By Priority Check-in Lanes.
+If you purchased a Business Select fare or hold Rapid Rewards A-List or A-List Preferred Status, you can check bags faster through the Fly By Priority Check-in Lanes.

 Most customers can use the kiosk except for:

 - Customers traveling with pets (More about traveling with pets on Southwest)

 - Customers traveling on age-qualifying fares (Infant, Child, and Senior Fares) that have NOT already been age verified

 - Customers traveling with paper tickets

 At the Self-Service kiosk, which we REALLY like, you can check yourself in and type in the number of bags you are checking.